-Starting January 1, 2025, rental property owners in Victoria will face a new regulatory environment with the introduction of a 7.5% short-term accommodation levy, commonly referred to as the “Airbnb Tax.”
+Starting January 1, 2025, rental property owners in Victoria will face a new 7.5% levy on revenue from short-term accommodation (the ‘Airbnb Tax’).
 This initiative, led by the Victorian Government, aims to address the housing shortage and promote long-term rental options.
-We will have further information after the bill passes.

 Who Pays the Levy?

-The tax applies only to bookings made on or after January 1, 2025, which means any reservations secured before this date will be exempt—even if the stay occurs later.
-Depending on the booking method, responsibility for paying the levy differs:
+The tax applies only to reservations made on or after January 1, 2025, which means any reservations secured before this date will be exempt—even if the stay occurs later.
+Depending on the reservation method, responsibility for paying the levy differs:

-Platform Bookings: Major platforms like Airbnb will handle levy payments for bookings made through their systems.
+Platform Bookings: Major platforms like Airbnb or Vbro will handle levy payments for bookings made through their systems.

 Direct Bookings: If a guest books directly with the property owner, then the owner is responsible for paying the levy based on the total booking fees.

-Primary Residence Rentals: Properties that serve as the owner’s primary residence are exempt from the levy, making it easier for homeowners to rent occasionally without incurring additional costs.
+Primary Residence : Properties that serve as the owner’s primary residence are exempt from the levy, making it easier for homeowners to rent occasionally without incurring additional costs.

 Commercial Accommodation: Hotels, motels, and similar commercial properties are not subject to the levy.